 What new product development are you most excited about?

 It’s hard to pick just one.
-Attribution is very exciting because we are in the phase where the product has been developed and established, so we’re in a growth phase rather than discovery phase.
-We are currently adding different channels for Attribution, expanding our focus to out-of-home and TV as well.
+Measurement is very exciting because we are in the phase where the product has been developed and established, so we’re in a growth phase rather than discovery phase.
+We are currently adding different channels for Measurement, expanding our focus to out-of-home and TV as well.
 It’s exciting because you can merge the layers and different channels together and at the end observe the ideal media mix for your campaign, to get the best ROI.

 What’s something you’re proud of that you’ve accomplished at Cuebiq?